mahulchak/quickmerge/README.md

 # quickmerge

 This package contains all necessary components to run the assembly merger program quickmerge.
 Please send questions and comments to mchakrab@uci.edu
-The source code is provided here.
-However, if you want only the program and don't want to compile yourself, let us know and we will be happy to send you the executable.

 ######################